scris/preskim/README.md

 ## Development Plan

-- [ ] A modernized and delicate user interface
+- [X] A modernized and delicate user interface.

-- [ ] A dark mode with the experience like the Dark Reader browser plugin
+- [ ] A dark mode with the experience like the Dark Reader browser plugin.